Thermal History Asymmetry and Dissipation in Dense Colloidal Microgel Glasses: Conclusions

 \section{Conclusions}

-{We applied temperature ramps at different rates to dense suspensions of soft colloidal PNIPAM particles and focused on the structural recovery of these driven systems.
+{According to the energy landscape paradigm \cite{stillinger2002energy, richert2002heterogeneous}, a disordered and metastable material driven towards thermal equilibrium explores many potential energy wells in its free energy landscape as it navigates towards its free energy minimum.
+In contrast, dense packings within the glassy regime lower the mobility of the system, trapping the system in a potential energy well that does not represent the lowest free energy state.
+This theoretical framework results in the sensitive dependence of structural recovery on the thermal history of the experiment, rather than only on the final and initial thermal states \cite{mckenna201750th}.
+The application of temperature ramps of varying magnitudes to dense colloidal suspensions of thermoresponsive, deformable and compressible microgel particles should serve as an effective strategy to probe the nonlinear path-dependent structural recovery of these systems and to tailor their memories.

+We investigated the complex structural recovery of dense colloidal suspensions by applying temperature ramps at different rates.
 The use of thermoresponsive PNIPAM particles in dense suspensions allowed us to mimic the dynamical slowing down of a supercooled liquid under a temperature quench \cite{romeo2010temperature, misra2024effect}.
-As a result of the thermal shock at the initiation and termination of an applied temperature ramp, we reported that the suspension storage modulus asymmetrically approached the final temperature at low temperature ramp rates, while such asymmetry disappeared as the ramp rate was increased.
+As a result of the thermal shock to the system at the initiation and termination of the temperature ramp, the suspension storage modulus approached the target temperature asymmetrically at low temperature ramp rates, while such asymmetry disappeared as the ramp rate was increased.
 The loss modulus response displayed distinct peaks at the initiation and termination of the temperature ramp, with the strengths of the peaks seen to increase with increasing temperature ramp rates.
-We associated the asymmetries in the storage modulus data under heating and cooling temperature ramps with the path-dependent structural recovery of the suspension as it navigated a complex potential energy landscape that depended sensitively on the sample's thermal history \cite{mckenna201750th}.
-Interestingly, we uncovered an inverse correlation between the asymmetry of the approach of the storage modulus towards the final temperature and the peak heights in the loss modulus responses.
+We associated the asymmetries in the storage modulus data under heating and cooling temperature ramps with the path-dependent structural recovery of the suspension as it navigated a complex, thermal history-dependent potential energy landscape \cite{mckenna201750th}.
+Interestingly, we uncovered an inverse correlation between the asymmetry of approach of the storage modulus towards the target temperature and the peak heights in the loss modulus responses.
 Our data clearly reveals that the application of a strong thermal shock can effectively smoothen the potential energy landscape \textit{via} particle rearrangement events.
-Higher ramp rates are therefore more effective in driving cooperative microgel rearrangement events and removing asymmetries in the storage modulus in up-ramp (heating) and down-ramp (cooling) experiments.
+Higher ramp rates are more effective in driving cooperative microgel rearrangement events and removing asymmetries in the elastic response of the system in heating and cooling experiments.